NKWesely/INF502_assignment1/Assignment1.md

 **Question 2:**
 2. Try `git log --graph --all` to see the commit tree.
 Paste the result here and write a paragraph to provide an interpretation of what you found.
 ```
-It looks like the math branch has diverged from the master branch on the 3rd commit (e3c629...) when the user was "Adding some more knowledge to the function."
+It looks like the math branch has diverged from the master branch on the 3rd commit (e3c629...)

+when the user was "Adding some more knowledge to the function."

+Now the master branch is one commit ahead of the math branch ("Making

+small change here").

 * commit 18931d12a8be7cac049b73c6bc8136e9482f3371 (master)